Are you in the process of forming a limited liability company (LLC) but you don’t want to go the full DIY route?

 Their Economy package has a 30 business day turnaround, while their Standard package takes 15 business days, and the Express Gold package can be ready in 7-10 business days.

 CorpNet bases their turnarounds on the actual capabilities of each state, so their times could either be faster or slower than LegalZoom depending on your state (and which package you want to purchase from LegalZoom).
+Overall, we prefer CorpNet’s approach, as we dislike the idea of intentionally slowing down a customer’s order just because they didn’t spend enough money on LegalZoom’s platform.

 Can I Just Form an LLC On My Own, Without a Service?